Snow Guard Performance Testing

 Pictured here is a time lapse video of Wire Loop HDs on EcoStar roofing that shows their snow holding ability.
 En masse, they are a very effective system and prized for their low profile appearance.

-Pictured here is another time lapse video from December 2022.
-It shows an excellent opportunity to observe snow guard performance on synthetic slate.
-Anodized Wire Loop HDs are upslope and copper Snow Birds with rods are at the eave.
+December storms provided excellent opportunities to observe snow guard performance.
+In this case, galvanized steel Wire Loop HDs are upslope and copper Snow Birds with rods are at the eave on synthetic slate.
 The rods are optional and can be added during or after install if the need arises.

 This is what we saw on a Friday afternoon after two storms dumped 8″ and 6″ of snow atop our performance facility rooftops.